Herb Robert | A Small Flower Rooted in European Monasteries

 Historical Background

-The species name robertianum is believed to be derived from Saint Robert, a medieval monk who is said to have cultivated the plant in his monastery garden.
-His contemplative life surrounded by plants has been passed down through oral tradition, and the plant’s connection to monastic culture remains strong.
+The epithet robertianum is said to derive from Saint Robert, a medieval monk who cultivated this plant in monastery gardens.
+His life of quiet devotion surrounded by plants has been passed down in tradition.

 Gardening Advice